Economics of Education Review, vol 83, 2021. (Awarded Economics of Education Review Best Paper of 2021)

-While countries worldwide have been successful at getting children into school, low student learning and overall school quality are still concerns.
-This paper analyzes whether a Kenyan government program that upgraded selected secondary schools to a higher quality national tier improved student educational outcomes, as measured by student secondary school completion examination results.
-The program impact is identified by comparing student outcomes at upgraded schools to student outcomes at schools that met the government's upgrade eligibility criteria, but were not selected for the upgrade program.
-To avoid selection effects, I examine only cohorts enrolled at the schools prior to the upgrade announcements.
-Using this difference-in-differences approach, I find evidence of heterogeneous program impact: while the program had no measurable impact for girls, the program improved overall examination scores for boys by 0.12 standard deviations as well as English and Swahili scores by 0.18 and 0.21 standard deviations respectively.
-The improved scores for boys appears to be driven by shifting up the lower tail of the test score distribution.
+Abstract: Countries worldwide have been successful at getting children into school but low student learning and low school quality remain concerns.
+This paper analyzes whether a Kenyan government program that upgraded selected secondary schools to a higher-quality national tier improved student educational outcomes, as measured by student secondary school completion examination results.
+The program impact is identi ed by comparing student outcomes at upgraded schools to student outcomes at schools that met the government's upgrade eligibility criteria, but were not selected for the upgrade program.
+I examine only cohorts already enrolled in the schools prior to the upgrade announcements to avoid potential composition changes resulting from the program.
+Using this difference-in-differences approach, I find that the program did not significantly improve outcomes for students enrolled in the the newly-upgraded schools while the new admissions mechanism admitted more geographically diverse but lower-achieving students.